vaibhavupadhyayy/notes/README.md

 - `index.css`: CSS file containing styles for the application.
 - `script.js`: JavaScript file containing the logic for creating, editing, and deleting notes.

-## Live Demo

-You can access the live demo of this project [here](https://vaibhavupadhyayy.github.io/notes/).

 ## Contributing